yashaswini-shetty/image_processing/README.md

  [9 6 1 0]]
 [[1, 2, 5], [4, 5, 4], [9, 6, 1]]
 ## 9.develop a program to implement negative transformation of an image
+The negative transformation is a point processing function which inverts each pixel in an image and is given by s=L-1-r.
+The Python example applies the negative transformation to an image and displays the output.
+Image is also known as a set of pixels.
+When we store an image in computers or digitally, it’s corresponding pixel values are stored.
+So, when we read an image to a variable using OpenCV in Python, the variable stores the pixel values of the image.
+When we try to negatively transform an image, the brightest areas are transformed into the darkest and the darkest areas are transformed into the brightest.
 ```python
 import cv2
 import numpy as np